 Staff received appropriate professional development.
-Staff told us that the practice ethos was that all staff should receive appropriate training and development.
+The practice manager told us that the practice ethos was that all staff should receive appropriate training and development.
 Protected time was made available for professional development.
 The practice used a variety of ways to ensure staff development and learning was undertaken including both face to face and elearning.
 This included the use of on-line educational materials for dental nurses.
 The practice maintained a programme of professional development to ensure that staff were up to date and this would ensure that patients received high quality care as a result.
-This included training in core skills such as information governance, health and safety, safeguarding, radiography, medical emergencies, cardiopulmonary resuscitation (CPR) and infection control.
+This included training in core skills such as information governance, radiography, cardiopulmonary resuscitation (CPR), infection control, decontamination in dentistry and safeguarding.